yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/installation.md

 3. Download the binary from the [GitLab releases page](https://gitlab.com/lgdxrobotics/lgdxrobot2-chassistuner/-/releases).
 4. Extract the downloaded archive.
-5. Launch the binary from `build/ChassisTuner-<arch>/bin/ChassisTuner`.
+5. Launch the program from `bin/ChassisTuner`.